-From canoes to million dollar yachts, holiday boat parades feature a dazzling variety of vessels all dressed up for the yuletide season.
-Whether viewing from shore or onboard a vessel, holiday boat parades are family-friendly events that often include fireworks, music and other festivities along the California coast.
+From canoes to million dollar yachts, holiday boat parades feature vessels all decked out for the yuletide season.
+Whether viewing from shore or onboard a vessel, holiday boat parades are a lot of fun.
+A signature California event, these themed boat parades are a magical way to celebrate the holidays.
+Fireworks and music round out holiday festivities along the California coast.

-Where to find the Best Boat Parade of Lights in SoCal
+Where to find the Best Boat Parade of Lights in California

 With miles of coastline and picturesque marinas, it’s no wonder that boat parades are a popular holiday attraction in California.
-Decked out with sparkling lights and decorations that include palm trees, inflatable reindeer and Santa, a boat parade is certainly a merry sight to behold.
-Viewing from the shore is free or you can book a cruise on one of the participating parade boats or even ride with Santa.
+Each year, a new theme inspires boat captains to decorate their boats for a friendly competition.
+It’s all in good fun.
+And magical to watch!
+Elaborate decorations include twinkling lights and decorations, palm trees, inflatable reindeer and Santa.
+Viewing from shore is free.
+Or book a cruise on one of the participating parade boats and ride with Santa.

 Mission Bay San Diego

 The Christmas Boat Parade of Lights features more than 100 boats and yachts decorated with lights.
-They sail along the edge of Paradise Point Island from 6 – 9 p.m.
+They sail at 6 p.m.
 Dec.
-10. View the parade and fireworks from the waterfront Tidal restaurant or find a spot along Riviera Shores, Crown Point, Santa Clara Point, the east side of Vacation Island and the west side of Fiesta Island.
+8 from Quivira Basin.
+Best viewing is from Crown Point, the east side of Vacation Island or the west side of Fiesta Island.
+Free.

 San Diego Bay